 As a child, you have naturally developed strategies in order to survive in your environment.
 These strategies emerged through the development of a cognitive function.
 There are 8 functions defined by Carl Jung, one of which you developed first.
-This first function will be your dominant function, a function that you will use all the time and sometimes too often on a daily basis.
+This first function will be your dominant function, a function that you will use all the time and sometimes on a daily basis.
 In order to develop this function correctly, your mind has made the choice to prioritize this function over all the others in order to avoid cognitive conflicts.
-In particular, it prioritizes the dominant function over the function opposite to it.
+In particular, your brain prioritizes the dominant function over the function opposite to it.
 This opposite function, which has been repressed from the beginning of your cognitive development, is called the inferior function.
-Thus, especially if you are still young, it represents the part of your mind that you have not yet explored, too busy using your dominant function.
-It represents the dimension of your mind that you have most neglected during your life, the direction of thought that you have never wanted to take.
+Especially if you are still young, it represents the part of your mind that you have not yet explored— as you have been too busy using your dominant function.
+The inferior function represents the dimension of your mind that you have most neglected during your life, the direction of thought that you have never wanted to take.

 The Dilemma of the Inferior Function

-By focusing solely on your dominant function, you have managed to meet some of your needs, but not without sacrifice.
+By focusing solely on your dominant function, you have managed to meet some of your needs—but not without sacrifice.
 In fact, you have created a void in the opposite direction.
 This can make you incapable of meeting some of your needs, as they would require a totally opposite way of thinking than you are used to.
 It can be very disturbing and even frightening to have to do exactly the opposite of what you usually do, hence your instinctive rejection of such ideas.
-And yet you are terribly eager to succeed in filling that gap you have been suffering from for years: this is the dilemma of the inferior function.
-You passionately want to fulfill all of your needs, but that would require too great a sacrifice for your ego, so you never do it.
+And yet, you are terribly eager to fill that gap you have been suffering from for years: this is the dilemma of the inferior function.
+You passionately want to fulfill all of your needs but that would require too great a sacrifice for your ego, so you never do it.

-In Jungian psychology, each function is of paramount importance for cognitive development.
+In Jungian psychology, each function is paramount for cognitive development.
 Consequently, the repression of a function has more or less serious consequences depending on the intensity of this repression.
 Indeed, this function can be the source of your greatest frustrations, fears, misfortunes… in short, your ultimate burden.
-Helpless in the face of this part of your mind that you are unable to grasp and which is the source of negative emotions, you seize every opportunity to fulfill the expectations of this function by undertaking unhealthy and meaningless actions in order to satisfy this function, even if only for a few minutes.
-Worse still, you hate that others notice this weak point, because the years of carrying this burden have made you insecure about its presence.
-If you do not understand this dark beast in your mind, you are at least aware of your powerlessness in the face of it, and are afraid that it will be seen, hence many hypocritical behaviors may surface as compensation.
+Helpless in understanding the source of negative emotions, you seize every opportunity to fulfill the expectations of this function by undertaking unhealthy and meaningless actions in order to satisfy this function—even if only for a few minutes.
+Even worse, you hate that others notice this weak point because the years of carrying this burden have made you insecure about its presence.
+If you do not understand this dark beast in your mind, you are at least aware of your powerlessness in the face of it, and are afraid that it will be seen—hence many hypocritical behaviors may surface as compensation.

 What can we do with it?